 Baby Boomers are reaching retirement anywhere between 2011 and 2029, and tend to occupy most of the decision maker positions in upper management and executive roles.
-Baby boomers grew up during times of financial prosperity after the war, but were raised by parents who lived through the great depression.
+Baby boomers grew up during times of financial prosperity after the war but were raised by parents who lived through the great depression.
 They value hard work and long hours, face to face meetings and an emphasis on teamwork.
-They are achievement oriented, so milestones such as promotions and financial incentives are perfect rewards system for their efforts.
+They are achievement oriented, so milestones such as promotions and financial incentives are the perfect reward system for their efforts.

 Generation X (b.
 1956-1980)

 GenX is characterized as being more independent and self-motivated, with a touch of skepticism toward authority.
 They lack the cozy financial blanket laid out for baby boomers and therefore are typically hard workers motivated by the need for financial security.